file-format/Products/content/en/diagram/javascript/gojs/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Draw & Position Diagram Elements</h2>
 <p>The open source GoJS library enables software developers to easily draw and position the diagram elements inside their own JavaScript applications.
 The library allows developers to select and position the selected Parts of a diagram relative to each other with just a couple of lines of code.
-You can also easily handle the arrow keys and uses a "paste offset" so that pasting objects will cascade them rather than place them on top of one another.</p>
+You can also easily handle the arrow keys and uses a"paste offset" so that pasting objects will cascade them rather than place them on top of one another.</p>

 {{< /SinglePage/PageBody/features/text >}}